BrendonCon/bem-force/README.md

 - **modifier**: Generates a modifier selector based off of a block or an element or both

 ## Shorthand Mixins
-Probably overkill however there are some shorthand mixins which merely call the above expanded versions for savings keystrokes!
+Probably overkill however there are some shorthand mixins which merely call the above expanded versions for saving keystrokes!
 - **b**: shorthand for the block mixin
 - **e**: Shorthand for the element mixin
 - **m**: shotahnd for the modifier mixin